eNOTES FOR APRIL 28, 2026

 Reminder: We cannot publish parish flyers with graphics, except for those advertising certain national programs which provide free graphics for publication.

-The next submission deadline is March 29 for the March 31 edition of eNotes with bulletin information for the weekends of April 12 and 19.
+The next submission deadline is May 10 for the May12 edition of eNotes with bulletin information for the weekends of May 24 and 31.
 The link to the submission form can also be found in the menu on the eNotes page (www.rcdony.org/enotes).
 We welcome suggestions for improvements to newsletter.
-Suggestions can be sent via email to enotes@rcdony.org.
+Suggestions can be sent via email to enotes@rcdony.org